pedroguerreiro19/HouseholdInventoryManager/README.md

 ## License

-This project is licensed under the MIT License.
+MIT License.
+Feel free to use, modify, and share this project.